 Working with industry leaders

-We work with industry leaders in Individual Support and Aged Care service provision to secure high quality practical placements.
-Our practical placement program has been supported by a range of organisations.
+We work with industry leaders in Individual Support across the three specialisations service provision to secure high quality practical placements.
+Our practical placement program is supported by a range of organisations.

 Recognition of Prior Learning (RPL)